DPS TO IMPLEMENT SENATE BILL 208 – 85TH LEGISLATIVE SESSION

 Senate Bill 208 also expands the violations for which the Department may impose administrative penalties.
 A proposed penalty schedule, along with other rule amendments, will be presented to the Public Safety Commission at its August 24th meeting.
 If approved, the proposals will be published in the Texas Register for public comment.

-DPS is working with the metals recycling industry, the law enforcement community, and the Texas Metals Advisory Committee to update administrative rules and guidelines for reporting possession of explosive devices.
+DPS is working with the metal recycling industry, the law enforcement community, and the Texas Metal Advisory Committee to update administrative rules and guidelines for reporting possession of explosive devices.

 DPS is also in the process of developing guidelines for the renewal of Cash Transaction Cards.
-This process is expected to be completed within two to four weeks, at which time the guidelines will be published on the Metals Recycling Program website.
+This process is expected to be completed within two to four weeks, at which time the guidelines will be published on the Metal Recycling Entities Program website.

 Additional information will be forthcoming as soon as available.
-This information will be sent via email, and will also be posted to the Metals Recycling Program website once available.
+This information will be sent via email, and will also be posted to the Metal Recycling Entities Program website once available.

 Texas Administrative Code §36.5

-Effective Oct.
-1, 2013, Metals Recycling Entities (MREs) will be required to report transactions at Texas Online Metals.
-The DPS Metals Recycling staff will no longer accept transaction reports submitted via postal mail, facsimile or email from MREs for the purposes of data entry.
+Effective October 1, 2013, Metal Recycling Entities (MRE) will be required to report transactions at Texas Online Metal.
+The DPS Metal Recycling staff will no longer accept transaction reports submitted via postal mail, facsimile, or email from MREs for the purposes of data entry.
 With the exception of those entities granted an exemption , pursuant to Texas Occupations Code, Chapter 1956.
 036(d).

 New Legislation - Burned Insulated Communications Wire